 This is how Fennel was described when, at the age of 11, he started a Saturday job as a gardener at a local country house.
 He wasn't a normal child of the 1980s.
 Dressed in a flat cap, breeks and tweed waistcoat, he knew his mind and was determined to spend as much time as possible in the countryside, cultivating the passions and talents that inspired him.
 By 13 he had published his first short story, by 15 he was editor of his school newspaper and secretary of his local angling club, and by 21 was working as a gardener on a large country estate.
 Inspired by the books of BB, encouraged as a writer by Chris Yates and Peter Wheat, as an angler by Mike Winter, and as an artist by Bernard Venables, his books are a fitting contribution to countryside, lifestyle, and traditional angling literature.
 Writing in 1995, Chris Yates said: "Fennel, who is 21, is one of the generations of younger anglers who gives me faith in the future".

 Fennel's writing has appeared in a variety of publications such as Trout & Salmon, The Flyfishers' Journal, Classic Angling, Angling Times, Gardeners' World Magazine, Horticulture Week, and Farmers Guardian.
-He's lectured extensively on subjects as diverse as adventure and free spirit, identity and self, bushcraft fly fishing, traditional angling, garden design, the natural world, and nature connection.
+He's lectured extensively about writing, and on subjects as diverse as adventure and free spirit, identity and self, bushcraft fly fishing, traditional angling, garden design, the natural world, and nature connection.